jorgsiq/Planetarium/README.md

 ![](header.png)

-Planetarium is an ambitious project that aims to build a astrophysical and exobiological engine for procedural generation of biomes, planets, systems and galaxies for scientific study, simulation and exploration
+Planetarium is an ambitious project that aims to build an astrophysical and exobiological engine for procedural generation of biomes, planets, systems and galaxies for scientific study, simulation and exploration

 ## Built With